likaho/AgenticProtocol-Gemma/README.md

 ## Overview

 - This innovative platform empowers creators and developers to build and own their AI agents.
-- Creators mint non-fungible tokens (NFTs) to establish ownership of their agents, providing verifiable proof of authenticity.
-- By accepting token payments via an ERC20 contract, creators can monetize their agents directly.
-- The agent's blueprint is securely stored within the Filecoin storage network, ensuring immutable ownership.
-- Citrea enables agent creators to mint unique NFTs that prove authorship of AI agents.
-- These NFTs allow monetization through token (AGEN) payments from users via an ERC20 contract.
-- Decentralized node owners can deploy these agents on a decentralized network and earn AGEN Tokens.
-- Galadriel ensures agent integrity by providing zkML proofs of inference.
-These proofs validate agent behavior, especially when using LLMs.

-The combination of FileCoin, NFTs, and zkML creates a powerful ecosystem for AI agents!

 ### There are five main directories in this repo: